C2DH/journal-of-digital-history/README.md

 5. Check out and pull master, tag it with new version, e.g. git tag `v2.1.0`
 6. Push tags to GitHub: `git push origin --tags`
 7. Github Actions will build and push new images to docker hub.
 It may take up to 10 minutes.

+## Dashboard

+### Get access in development mode

+To get access to the dashboard in development mode, just access it by adding `/dashboard/` to your localhost address (eg. `http://localhost:5173/dashboard/`)